google/pytype/README.md

 which can be merged back into the Python source with a provided [merge-pyi][merge-pyi] tool.

-Pytype is a static analyzer, meaning it does not execute the code it runs on.
+Pytype is a static analyzer; it does not execute the code it runs on.

 Thousands of projects at Google rely on pytype to keep their Python code well-typed and error-free.